kplachhani/private-messaging-system/server/README.md

 # ChatApp API

-# Server
+## Follow the below steps

-## Development server
+##   1. install the package dependencies

-Run `npm run start` for a dev server.
-Navigate to `http://localhost:8080/`.
-The api will automatically reload if you change any of the source files.
+Run `npm install` in the terminal to install all the package dependencies i.e nodemodules

-## Build
+##  2. start server

-Run `npm run build:webpack` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.
+Run `npm run start` in the terminal for a development server to start.